picouser/NodeMCU_WiFi_LED_Control/README.md

 Basic WiFi Webserver control on NodeMCU

-*Note: You will need to setup ESP-8266 library in Arduino Ide 1.8 or higher and in Arduino IDE 2.0 it has already been setup*
+*Note: You will need to setup ESP-8266 library in Arduino IDE 1.8 or higher and in Arduino IDE 2.0 it has already been setup*